shlifedev/among-us-memory/OffsetGuide.md

+ Deprecated Docs, But you can use this way any il2cpp games!

- Finding a static pointer in mono compile (ll2cpp) is very simple.
+ You want find static pointer in mono compile? (ll2cpp) don't worry! it is very easy.
- Just use the Cheat Engine mono dissector Feature :)

- All structure/pointer offset can be found like this!
-Very easy!
+ All structure/pointer offset can be found like this with cheat engine!

  ## PlayerControl Static Pointer Offset
- 1. open cheat engine, and select among us proccess.
+ 1. Open cheat engine, and select among us proccess.
  2. **Mono -> Activate mono features** In CheatEngine(top menu)
  3. **Mono -> Dissect Mono**   In CheatEngine (top menu)
  4. **Goto Assembly-Chsarp.dll -> PlayerControl and RightClick -> Find Instance Of Class**
  5. Copy any instance and add your cheat table
  ![img](https://github.com/shlifedev/AmongUsMemory/blob/master/guide_01.PNG?raw=true)
- 6. Copy value and search 4bytes value type
+ 6. Copy value and search 4 bytes value type
- 7. Good, Now you can find instance static pointer offset in searched list :)
+ 7. Now you can find instance static pointer offset in searched list :)
  ![img](https://github.com/shlifedev/AmongUsMemory/blob/master/guide_02.PNG?raw=true)
  8. Update EngineOffset.cs

  ## ShipStatus Static Pointer Offset

  Same as PlayerControl.
-Find the ship status on the mono dissector!
- (But, Must be try ingame. can't find a static offset in the lobby.)

  ## PlayerControl.getData